knight-lang/knight-lang/specs.md

 + (+ ,1 ,2) ,3 # => also a list of `1`, `2`, and `3`.
 + ,TRUE ,FALSE # => a list of `true` and `false`

-# Way 3, doing some form of iteration:
+# Way 3 (a variant of 2), doing some form of iteration:
 ; = list @
 ; WHILE > 100 list # until the list is 100 elements long
 	: = list + list ,LENGTH list # add the length of the list to it.